SAC: Semantic Attention Composition for Text-Conditioned Image Retrieval: Approach

 where ${\lVert .\rVert }_{2}$ operator denotes the $L_{2}$ norm.

 To help learn discriminative representations, we employ a hard negative strategy that interleaves the random selection of $I_{n}$ with an online distance-based sampling technique.
-This sampling weighs $I_{n} \in I_{train}$ using the \textit{$L_{2}$}-distance of the corresponding embedding, $f_{tgt}^{-}$ with $f_{com}$, with smaller distance weighted higher.
-Additional details are included in the supplementary material.
+This sampling weighs each $I_{n} \in I_{train}$ using the \textit{$L_{2}$}-distance of the corresponding embedding ($f_{tgt}^{-}$) with $f_{com}$ with smaller distances weighted higher.

-\paragraph{Discriminator Loss} helps improve the alignment of $f_{com}$ with $f_{tgt}$ by utilizing a discriminator that penalizes distributional divergence of linear projections of these embeddings.
-The loss is defined as
+\textbf{Discriminator Loss} helps improve the alignment of $f_{com}$ with $f_{tgt}$ by utilizing a discriminator that penalizes distributional divergence of linear projections of these embeddings.

-where $\mathcal{D}$ is the discriminator network which is trained end-to-end along with the entire model.
-We discuss the particular impact of using this discriminator loss in Section~\ref{sec:ablations:loss_functions}.
+where $\mathcal{D}$ is the discriminator network which has three fully-connected layers and is trained end-to-end along with the entire model.
+Details about the architecture of the discriminator is provided in Appendix~\ref{appendix:implementation_details}.
+We also discuss the particular impact of using this discriminator loss in Section~\ref{sec:ablations:loss_functions:discriminator_loss}.

-\paragraph{Consistency Loss} constraints visual and linguistic projections of $f_{com}$, denoted by $f_{gen}^{img}$ and $f_{gen}^{text}$, to align with latent embeddings $f_{tgt}$ and $f_{text}$ respectively.
-The objective helps regularize visual-semantic representations in the learned composed embedding $f_{com}$ and is defined as:
+\textbf{Consistency Loss} constraints visual and linguistic projections of $f_{com}$, denoted by $f_{gen}^{img}$ and $f_{gen}^{text}$, to align with latent embeddings $f_{tgt}$ and $f_{text}$ respectively.
+This objective by reconstruction regularizes and reinforces the balanced utilization of both text and image in composed embedding $f_{com}$.